 Based on our research, Geico offers its customers some of the lowest average car insurance payments, not to mention excellent customer service.
 In our Geico auto insurance review, we found that the company also sets itself apart by providing a highly convenient website and mobile app for customers to handle their car insurance policies.

 The provider offers all of the basic car insurance types, along with guaranteed asset protection (GAP) insurance, rideshare insurance, and mechanical breakdown insurance.
 Numerous discounts are available through Geico, including a multi-policy discount for customers who bundle home and auto insurance.
 In terms of claims, J.D.
-Power's U.S. Auto Claims Satisfaction Study ranked Geico the fifth-best auto insurance company for claims satisfaction out of more than twenty major car insurance companies in 2020.
+Power's U.S. Auto Claims Satisfaction Study ranked Geico the eighth-best auto insurance company for claims satisfaction out of more than twenty major car insurance companies in 2021.

 State Farm: Best For Students